Unsupervised Neural Machine Translation for Low-Resource Domains via Meta-Learning

 \section{Introduction}

 Unsupervised neural machine translation (UNMT) leverages unpaired monolingual corpora for its training, without requiring an already labeled, parallel corpus.
-Recently, the state of the art in UNMT~\cite{conneau2019cross,song2019mass,ren2019explicit} has achieved comparable performances against supervised machine translation approaches.
-However, in the case of the translation of domain-specific documents, the monolingual data themselves are scarce, and collecting them involves high cost, still suffering from low NMT performance.
-For instance, a model trained with monolingual data in such a low-resource domain, say, the medical domain, can experience degraded translation quality due to overfitting.
+Recently, the state of the art in UNMT~\cite{conneau2019cross,song2019mass,ren2019explicit} has achieved comparable performances against supervised neural machine translation (NMT) approaches.
+Instead of not using parallel corpus, training the UNMT model requires a significant amount of monolingual sentences (e.g., 1M-3M sentences).
+However, the prerequisite limits UNMT's applicability to low-resource domains, especially for the domain-specific document translation tasks.
+Since those documents require their knowledge for translation, the monolingual data themselves are scarce and expensive.

 Yet, UNMT for low-resource domains is not an actively explored field.
-One naive approach is to train a model on high-resource domains (e.g., economy and sports) while hoping it to generalize on an unseen low-resource domain (e.g., medicine) as well.
-However, it has been shown from recent studies on supervised NMT that a nontrivial domain mismatch can significantly cause low translation accuracy~\cite{koehn2017six}.
+One naive approach is to train a model on high-resource domains (e.g., economy and sports) while hoping the model will generalize on an unseen low-resource domain (e.g., medicine).
+However, recent studies have shown that non-trivial domain mismatch can significantly cause low translation accuracy on supervised NMT tasks~\cite{koehn2017six}.

-Another reasonable approach is transfer learning, or in particular domain adaptation, which has shown performance improvements in the literature of supervised NMT~\cite{luong2015stanford,freitag2016fast,zeng2019iterative}.
-In this approach, the model is first pretrained using existing domains and then finetuned using the data in a new domain.
-However, this approach may suffer from overfitting and catastrophic forgetting due to a small number of training data and a large domain gap.
+Another reasonable approach is transfer learning, particularly, domain adaptation, which has shown performance improvements in the supervised NMT literature~\cite{freitag2016fast,zeng2019iterative}.
+In this approach, the model is first pretrained using data from existing domains and then finetuned by a new domain.
+However, this approach can suffer from overfitting and catastrophic forgetting due to a small amount of training data and a large domain gap.

-As an effective method for handling a small number of training data, meta-learning has shown its superiority in various NLP tasks, such as dialog generation, translation, and natural language understanding~\cite{qian2019domain,gu2018meta,dou2019investigating}.
-However, to the best of our knowledge, it was not applied to tackle the UNMT tasks with a small number of training data, i.e., low-resource UNMT.